Ensco to Build New Deepwater Semisub

-ENSCO 8500 will be an enhanced version of the Company's first deepwater semisubmersible rig, ENSCO 7500.
-Delivered in 2000, ENSCO 7500 has proven to be a cost-effective deepwater drilling tool.
-ENSCO 8500 will be capable of drilling in up to 8,500 feet of water, and can readily be upgraded to 10,000 feet water-depth capability if required.
-Enhancements to the new rig include a two million pound quad derrick, offline pipe handling capability, increased drilling capacity, greater variable deck load, and improved automatic station keeping ability.
-With these features, ENSCO 8500 will be especially well-suited for deepwater development drilling.
+The ENSCO 8500 Series(TM) deepwater semisubmersibles are an enhanced version of ENSCO 7500, and are based upon an ENSCO proprietary design.
+The 8500 Series(TM) rigs will be capable of drilling in up to 8,500 feet of water, and can readily be upgraded to 10,000 feet water-depth capability if required.
+Enhancements include a two million pound quad derrick, offline pipe handling capability, increased drilling capacity, greater variable deck load, and improved automatic station keeping ability.
+With these features, the 8500 Series(TM) rigs will be especially well-suited for deepwater development drilling.

 - Ensco Acquires Atwood Oceanics, Lays Off Staff (Oct 10)